tensorflow/tensorflow/g3doc/LangRef.md

 operands must align with the arguments in the corresponding target blocks.

-The MLIR conditional branch operation is not allowed to target the entry block for a function.
+The MLIR conditional branch operation is not allowed to target the entry block for a region.
 The two destinations of the conditional branch operation are allowed to be the same.

 The following example illustrates a function with a conditional branch operation